-The three lines of defence model (Section B.3.2) is used within the controls framework as follows:
+The three lines of the defence model (Section B.3.2) is used within the controls framework as follows:

 - The first line develops controls and performs a control self-assessment.
-The Risk team also develops and attests to controls that relate specifically to its areas of responsibility. - The Risk Function also provides a second line of defence by: - o Coordinating control related activities and implementing the controls framework. - Supporting the first line in developing their controls and providing oversight of first line control self-assessments. - Managing the second line review of controls and performing gap analyses of all controls against regulatory frameworks. - o Performing control effectiveness reviews. - Internal Audit are responsible for a third line review of controls.
+The Risk team also develops and attests to controls that relate specifically to its areas of responsibility. - The Risk Function also provides a second line of defence by: - o Coordinating control related activities and overseeing the controls framework. - Supporting the first line in developing their controls and providing oversight of first line control self-assessments. - Managing the second line review of controls and performing gap analyses of all controls against regulatory frameworks. - Performing targeted control effectiveness reviews in areas of deemed higher risk. - Internal Audit are responsible for a third line review of controls. - The Risk Function coordinate the development of the annual Integrated Assurance Plan working with the Internal Audit and Ethics and Compliance teams.
+The plan is signed off by the Board each year.